Strong decays of $a_0$, $f_0$, $f_2$, and $K^*_2$ resonances as dynamically generated states of two vector mesons: Numerical results and discussions

 which are consistent with our numerical results shown in Table~\ref{Tab:w}.
 Meanwhile, on can also obtain

 which is in agreement with the experimental measurements~\cite{WA102:2000lao,Anisovich:2001ay}.
 This value is slightly larger than the one, $0.294 \pm 0.048$, obtained in Ref.~\cite{Wang:2021jub}.

 For the isovector $a_0(1710)$, there are no experimental data on its decays.
 We show the partial decay widths of $a_0(1710)$ in Table~\ref{Tab:w}.
-It is expected that these results can be tested by future experimental measurements.
+It is expected that these results can be tested by future experimental measurements, for instance, in the decays of charmonium states~\cite{Ding:2023eps,Ding:2024lqk}.

 For the $f_0(1500)$, the obtained partial decay widths are shown in Table~\ref{Tab:w}, which are much larger than the experimental data~\footnote{There are many difficulties in studying the $f_0(1500)$, because of the strong interference among $f_0(500)$, $f_0(1370)/f_0(1500)$, and $f_0(1710)$.} quoted in the RPP~\cite{ParticleDataGroup:2022pth}, especially for its decay to the $\pi \pi$ channel.
 This is the reason that, in the original work of Ref.~\cite{Geng:2008gx}, the lower dynamically generated $f_0$ state was associated to the $f_0(1370)$ resonance rather than the $f_0(1500)$ resonance.
 However, because of the limited experimental information for $f_0(1370)$ and $f_0(1500)$~\cite{ParticleDataGroup:2022pth}, it is very difficult to make a definite conclusion at this time.